Skip to main content

 Dear [Manager Name],

-Busy warehouse teams do not have time to train basic reliability, which is why I am applying with a clear promise: I will show up on time, learn your process fast, and treat accuracy as part of the job, not an afterthought.
+Busy warehouse teams cannot afford to train basic reliability, which is why I am applying with a clear promise: I will show up on time, learn your process quickly, and treat accuracy as part of the job, not an afterthought.

-I am currently studying at [School Name], and while I have not yet held a formal picker and packer role, I have built habits that fit this kind of work well.
-Alongside classes, I balance deadlines, early starts, and part-time responsibilities without missing commitments.
-That routine has made me comfortable with repetition, pace, and staying focused when the task is straightforward but the volume keeps coming.
+I am currently studying at [School Name], and while I have not held a formal picker and packer role yet, I have built habits that fit this kind of work well.
+Alongside classes, I manage deadlines, early starts, and part-time responsibilities without missing commitments.
+That routine has made me comfortable with repetition, steady pace, and staying focused even when the work is straightforward but the volume keeps coming.

-One small moment says a lot about how I work.
-During a student event, deliveries arrived late and the room setup was still incomplete an hour before opening.
-I split the boxes by category, marked what needed to go out first, and worked with two classmates to get everything in place without confusion.
+A recent student event showed how I work when timing is tight.
+Deliveries arrived late, and the room setup was still incomplete an hour before opening.
+I sorted the boxes by category, marked what needed to go out first, and worked with two classmates to get everything set up smoothly.
 Nothing was misplaced, and we opened on time.
-It was not a warehouse, but the logic was the same: sort first, move in order, and avoid mistakes that create more work later.
+It was not a warehouse, but the logic was the same: sort first, move in order, and avoid mistakes that cause extra work later.

 I would bring that same approach to [Company].
-The fastest way I can become useful is by following picking instructions carefully, handling items with care, and keeping my speed consistent across the full shift.
-I am physically comfortable with active work, I listen closely, and I do not need constant reminders once a method is clear.
+The fastest way I can help is by following picking instructions carefully, handling items with care, and keeping my speed consistent throughout the whole shift.
+I am physically comfortable with active work, I listen closely, and I do not need reminders once a method is clear.

 I am available for a summer schedule and can start on [Date].
-If you need someone who will learn your system seriously and help the team stay on rhythm during busy periods, I would value the chance to speak.
+If you need someone who will learn your system seriously and help your team stay on rhythm during busy periods, I would welcome the chance to talk.

 Sincerely,